 You, the IBO, are the customer.
 The product they are selling is quite simply the $500 sign-up fee, the $150 annual fee, the $40 monthly fee and the fees your pay for all those conferences.
 You are bringing other IBO's (customers) in who will also pay most, if not all of those same fees.
 None of you will make money enough to even break even.
 In Canada, ACN is required to disclose the “average” income of ACN sales reps.
 The ACN Canadian website reports the average of just the “active” reps to be only $9 a week.
 That's exponentially less than the cost of joining and actively participating.

 You have been warned.
 If you have an intelligence whatsoever, please read other reports on Ripoffreport and even a simple Google search for the company's financials will give you all you need to make an informed decision.
 Here is some objective information from eHow about ACN's financials:

 A 2008 legal document released by Montana's State Office of the Auditor indicates that the average ACN representative earns less than the $499 fee required to join ACN.
 In 2008, 91 citizens of Montana paid a total of $61,741 in joining fees to ACN.
 Only two of these individuals earned more than $500 in income, with one earning $700 and the other earning $696 for the year.
 These 91 ACN reps earned a combined total of $783 in 2008 in commissions, with all remaining earnings tied to referring other reps.

 In 2009, 312 people in Montana paid more than $230,000 in fees to ACN.
 These 312 people combined earned a total of $16,615 for the year, with just $900 of this amount paid as commission for sales.
 The rest of this income came from referrals.
 Based on this information, the state of Montana filed a temporary cease and desist against ACN within the state in 2008.
 These filings accuse ACN of functioning as an illegal pyramid scheme.

-TORONTO, NEW YORK -- My sister is an ACN representative My family and I tried from the very beginning to warn her to stay clear of pyramid schemes.
+TORONTO, NEW YORK -- My sister is an ACN representative.
+My family and I tried from the very beginning to warn her to stay clear of pyramid schemes.
 I even went to one they're meetings with her to check it out and hopefully persuade it her not to sign because I knew what it was going to be from the beginning.
 Cult like organizations claiming to help you start a business so you can have more free time blah blah.
 I couldn't't even sit through the whole meeting and had to leave due to all the theatrics and hypocrites in the place.

 But she signed up!
 Paid her $499 and is now trying to get our whole family to switch they're services to ACN.
-We live together so of course she decided our services will change.
-Home phone and Internet.
-Which was previously with Bell working fine providing quality service etc. we were paying $50 for Internet and $25 for our home phone with Bell.
+We live together so of course she decided our services will change - home phone and internet - which was previously with Bell working fine providing quality service, etc. We were paying $50 for internet and $25 for our home phone with Bell.
 She arranged ACN to come in and change things.

-First of al,l the first guy that came in had no clue what he was doing, but he was wearing a Bell t shirt so I must assume he's a professional technician that works for Bell (ya right) he asked where do I find some connections related to the phone?"
+First of al,l the first guy that came in had no clue what he was doing, but he was wearing a Bell t-shirt so I must assume he's a professional technician that works for Bell (ya right).
+He asked, "where do I find some connections related to the phone?"
 I don't know you're the technician, look around.
 He put some tag on our power box and left, then another ACN guy came to bring our modem.
 Mind you the modem is different from our Bell modem and also looks ancient!!
 All I know I came home that day and our phone was cut off and will be for a WHOLE WEEK.
-Our Internet has been OFF for 2 days now.
+Our internet has been OFF for 2 days now.
 Just the setup alone has me ready to rip the cords out of the wall.

 We apparently have 30 days but 2 days have already elapsed and we don't even have service.
 I want it out but I want to prove her wrong.
 I don't want any of my other family members to experience this.
-Now I can't even talk to my sister she's so on edge because nothing is working out and she knows I want to say I told you so.
-But I won't I will wait it out since she will be paying the bill
+Now I can't even talk to my sister - she's so on edge because nothing is working out and she knows I want to say I told you so.
+But I won't, I will wait it out since she will be paying the bill

 SAN JOSE, CALIFORNIA -- A good friend of mine took me to a meeting organized by ACN marketing.
 When I was in the meeting, my friend was there with me.
 He recruited me.
 After their fantastic propaganda, I signed up and paid $500 for owning a license.
 I also chose ACN digital phone service and zoom gas.
 I was told I can use ACN website to get better deals for telecommunication, TV, and other services for my new customers.
 After I take a look at the deals on their website, I realized the terms for those deals are so restricted.

 For example, a great deal from Comcast was only for new customers and only good for 1/2 yr.
 Comcast directly gives this kind of deal or even better deal to every new customer.
 Since new customer can get the same or even better deal from Comcast, why should they buy the deal through ACN representatives?
 If a customer does buy a deal from ACN representative.
 After the promotion period (1/2 yr), price goes back to normal.
 There is no advantage doing this through ACN representatives.
-If a ACN representatives tell you that after promotion period, he/she can negotiate better deals for you.
+If an ACN representatives tell you that after promotion period, he/she can negotiate better deals for you.
 God knows!

 After figuring out all this, I decide to stop doing this long before my one year period license expire.
 I stopped ACN digital phone service which I subscribed.
 They charged me $50 plus taxes for terminating this service.
 This is the first time I was charged for terminating a phone service in my life.
 When I signed the phone contract, I did not really read it because a few marketing people and my friend were around me.
 I was very distracted by friendly, and also professional atmosphere.

-Well, When I subscribed the service, I was charged with $30 activation fee too.
+Well, when I subscribed the service, I was charged with $30 activation fee too.
 That was clearly stated.
 I am going to cancel my contract when my one year license expire.
 I have yet to see if I am charged because I terminate the contract.
 I lost $500 license fee.
 I choose to lose my friendship with the friend who recruited me.

-OAK PARK, MICHIGAN -- I have been trying to cancel my internet services from them for how many months now and they keep giving me the run around as to why it is taking so long for them to cancel it.
+OAK PARK, MICHIGAN -- I have been trying to cancel my internet services from them for how many months now, and they keep giving me the run around as to why it is taking so long for them to cancel it.
 Every representative I talked to had different excuses as to why it is taking so long.
-They keep telling it takes so and so business days before they can do it.
+They keep telling it takes so-and-so business days before they can do it.
 Every time I check to see what is going on, they have different reasons as to why they can't do it yet.
 I really want to get this resolves and just leave ACN.

 SALT LAKE CITY, UTAH -- ACN is like quicksand!
 If you fall into a contract, with the promise that if it isn't to your liking, you can get out, it is such a lie.
 Just after we signed up and were hooked up, the service was not good at all.
 They use Qwest lines for their internet, and because of where we live, (had I realized that I wouldn't have signed on) the lines are too far from our home because we live at the base of a mountain.
 The internet is sooooooooo slow!!
 And the phone service isn't great either.